skissane/blaketen/README.md

 It helped him learn numbers and letters, and also how to use the computer keyboard.

-As written, it will only work on Mac OS X, since it is using AppleScript for quick and dirty text-to-speech.
+As originally written, it only worked on Mac OS X, since it was using AppleScript for quick and dirty text-to-speech.

-It should work on other operating systems if the text-to-speech code is removed (or replaced with a cross-platform text-to-speech library, such as FreeTTS).
+Since then, I've added Windows SAPI integration, so it worked on Windows.

+And even more recently, I replaced the TTS with sound files I generated using TTS.
+So now it doesn't depend on having TTS available at all.